MightyPrinny/TiledGMS14ME/README.md

 -Click ok and wait a bit, for some reason this takes quite a bit longer on Windows than on GNU/Linux, but it's still quite fast compared to how long GMS1.4 takes to laod and save a project.

+-Open a room and modify the tile and quad size or click OK.

+-Now you can edit the room and insert objects using the TemplateDock, which is usually on the left side.

+-When moving objects with grid snapping turned on you can hold the control key to snap using half of the grid size.

 Remarks

+-The program might need some more testing so make backups.

 -it's recomended that you duplicate a game maker room to make a new room.